 Qualification Objectives The students will learn from a user experience to conceptualize the interaction with products, services and / or environments.
 They will thereby also consider the physical, intellectual and cultural environment.
-The students will also be familiar with analysis methods and techniques for user group identification and goal development.
-During the course an example software design will be completed, which will allow the students to be capable of independently solving a user interaction problem.
-To do this they will apply the content-relevant models of interactive design.
-Contents User-Centered Conception and Design Ergonomics and Psychology Human-Computer Interaction Software Conception, Design and Prototyping Teaching Method Lecture (2 hpw), Exercise (2 hpw) Course / Teaching and Learning Methods In the lecture, the fundamentals will be explained and examples will be discussed together.
+During the course an example design will be completed, which will allow the students to be capable of independently solving a user interaction problem.
+Contents User-/Activity-Centered Conception and Design Ergonomics and Psychology Human-Computer Interaction Conception, Design and Prototyping Teaching Method Lecture (2 hpw), Exercise (2 hpw) Course / Teaching and Learning Methods In the lecture, the fundamentals will be explained and examples will be discussed together.
 In the exercises, the methods will be demonstrated, exercises and projects will be completed and individual questions will be answered.
 Examination Forms Module exam as a written or oral exam.
 Workload / Contact Hours / Self-Study Time 150 / 60 / 90 Hours.
 Participation Recommendations None.
 Prerequisite for ECTS points Passed module final exam.

 Significance of the module grade for the final grade 5 / 210 of final grade (weighting of 1) Module Use (in other courses of study) - Bibliography / Literature Cameron Banga and Josh Weinhold: Essential Mobile Interaction Design: Perfecting Interface Design in Mobile Apps Apr 6, 2014.
 Dan Saffer: Designing for Interaction.
 Creating Innovative Applications and Devices, 2009.
-Jesse James Garrett: The Elements of User Experience: User- Centred Design for the Web and Beyond.
+Jesse James Garrett: The Elements of User Experience: User-Centred Design for the Web and Beyond.
 Dec 26, 2010.
 Marco Spies: Branded Interactions.
 Creating the Digital Experience.
 24. Aug 2015.
-Biran Burke: Gamify: How Gamification Motivates People to Do Extraordinary Things.
-1 May 2014.
+Buxton, W. Sketching User Experiences, Morgan Kaufmann 2007.
+Moggridge, B. Designing Interactions, MIT Press, 2006.
+Saffer, D. Designing for Interaction, New Riders 2009.